redis/ioredis/README.md

     * `retryDelayOnTryAgain`: If this option is a number (by default, it is `100`), the client will resend the commands rejected with `TRYAGAIN` error after the specified time (in ms).
     * `redisOptions`: Default options passed to the constructor of `Redis` when connecting to a node.
+    * `slotsRefreshTimeout`: Milliseconds before a timeout occurs while refreshing slots from the cluster (default `1000`)

 ### Read-write splitting